 Festival artists

-Participating artists in Tarnovia Flute Summer festival are illustrious Polish, British, German and Italian authorities, who allow students to uderstand the intricacies of the flute performances and gain required motivation for the further development.
+Participating artists in Tarnovia Flute Summer festival are illustrious Polish, American, Italian and Serbian orchestras and universities authorities, who allow students to uderstand the intricacies of the flute performances and gain required motivation for the further development.
 Those are (in the alphabetical order):

 Flutist 1